alex-mccombie/resume_readme/README.md

 	- **Networked and Connected** :  I know exactly how online my system are, and upgrade them to hit 100% uptime.
 		- **Noise reduction** : I am able to filter noisy real world data and focus on what is important.
 	- **Machine Learned** : My machines observe and record all available data for detailled analysis.
-		- **User friendly** - I am willing to bug people in IT if required to send a seamless user experience.
+		- **User friendly** - I am willing to bug people in IT - if required - to deliver seamless user experiences.
 	- **Turing tested** - In an environment of video meetings, I can almost always pass as a human.

 - Experience
 	- I’ve written so much code.
 If someone explains some new data or answer they need, my mind immediately starts devising a digital creation to solve the problem, and how I can best explain this to the next computer I meet.
 I like to code.
  	- I am really easy-going about everything _except_ software.
 I want to be able to create useful applications for millions of people - I want it to work first time every time - I want it to be simple and beautiful.
 I am a futurist - I want technology to live up to its promise of becoming indistinguishable from magic - which will require beautifully designed software.

-- Working remotely
+- Works remotely
 	- Some people have difficulties with remote work.
 Not me - that's where I do my best work.
 	- I like meetings that involve a lot of screen sharing of working prototypes and solutions.
 	- I am up for online pair programming.